 That one trip was the only Ziptrip I took away from Tucson.
 I went to Boston, MA for a conference on May 31, 2015.
 Headquarters of Zipcar is located in Boston, and the city is littered with Zipcars in every corner.
 They also offer a unique program not found elsewhere: ONE>WAY.
 A ONE>WAY rental allows a Zipster to pick up a car at one location, and return it to another location.
 It appeals to me because I thought I could spend less than taking a taxi, and I could eat at a Chinatown restaurant, which I couldn't stop at if I were on a taxi.
 A Boston cabdriver warned me not to, but I still decided to take a chance.

 My flight landed at Boston Logan Airport (BOS) just after 17:30, and I booked a ONE>WAY from the airport to a spot near my hotel.
-The reservation was for two hours: driving straight to the hotel takes 30 minutes to drive straight to hotel, Chinatown is along the way, and I would have one hour for the dinner.
+The reservation was for two hours: it takes 30 minutes to drive straight to hotel, Chinatown is along the way, and I would have one hour for the dinner.
 The trip went wrong as soon as I arrived at the airport's rental car garage: I saw a row of Zipcars, but the one I reserved was nowhere to be found!
 I called Zipcar customer service, but they had no idea where the ONE>WAY cars are, and the only way they could help was to make the car honk.
 When I eventually found the car, it was already 18:20, 20 minutes into my reservation.
 They agreed to adjust my reservation to start at 18:30 and end at 20:30.

 The cabdriver was right: Boston's roads and traffic are indeed "pain in the ass".
 Chinatown is straight ahead from the airport, but the bridge charges a toll, and my HERE Drive+ was configured to avoid tolls, so I ended up driving the long way through Chelsea and Charlestown.
 Parking garage in Chinatown charges $8 per hour, and parking spots are so tiny that I almost hit another car.
 The roads are as complex as those in Shanghai, I kept missing highway exits, and eventually I had to let my travel companion Teng watch the GPS screen and help with navigation.
 I returned the car at 20:27, only 3 minutes before the late fee would start.